-During 2022 we strengthened the Board, and in doing so addressed succession planning and diversity.
-In addition, succession planning for the ELT was a focus during the year.
-Nonetheless, succession planning is an ongoing requirement and diversity is an area where continuous improvement is an absolute necessity - this is acknowledged and has been codified in the People and Governance Committee's terms of reference, which were amended and approved at the People and Governance Committee's September meeting.
+During 2022 we strengthened the Board, and As highlighted in the Transforming our in doing so addressed succession planning and diversity.
+In addition, succession planning for the ELT was a focus during the report, the Board takes a keen interest in the ongoing requirement and diversity is an area where continuous improvement is an to both the full Board, and the People and absolute necessity - this is acknowledged and has been codified in the People and Governance Committee's terms of reference, sessions: in November (Bristol), February which were amended and approved at the People and Governance Committee's September meeting.